 Now, her project has turned to the center’s initiatives, to focus on the following nine training and education projects: sustainable and durable housing, energy efficiency, renewable energy, clean water access, toilet design & sanitation system, sustainable agriculture & aquaculture, garbage reduction & recycling, education & vocational training, and health care.
 Collectively, these development programs hope to reduce rural poverty and significantly improve the quality of life for local rural communities.

-“Our icon means ‘help me to help you’, a symbol of cooperation and interdependence.
-That’s what K.I.S.S. is all about.
-To bring about sustained economic development through cooperation and interdependence between us, our partners, and the communities we serve.” says Clara Rulegura Ford.
+Her nonprofit’s logo “means ‘help me to help you’, a symbol of cooperation and interdependence,” says Clara Ford.
+“That’s what K.I.S.S. is all about.
+To bring about sustained economic development through cooperation and interdependence between us, our partners, and the communities we serve.”

 Stay tuned to the Hunt Institute Digest for updates on the Kijiji project and for more examples of social entrepreneurs.

 To read more about the Hunt Institute’s work to develop future-focused solutions to some of the world’s biggest problems, please click here.
 For the latest news on the Hunt Institute, follow our social media accounts on LinkedIn, Facebook, Twitter, and Instagram.
 We invite you to listen to our Podcast called Sages & Seekers.
 If you are considering engaging with the institute, you can donate, or sign-up for our newsletter by emailing firstname.lastname@example.org.

 Carla McCannaCarla McCanna

 - DeeDee Conway, Ed.D., Hunt Institute Fellow - October 21, 2021